elvishaveriku/Cybersecurity-Becode-Projects/Library Server Project/README.md

 ---

 ## Author
-This project was completed by [Your Name] as part of a library server setup and configuration assignment.
+This project was completed by Elvis Haveriku, Achraf Taki and Hamza Abdooh as part of a library server setup and configuration assignment.

----

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.